ansible/django-gulp-nginx/README.md

 <h2 id="getting-started">Getting Started</h2>

-To start creating your next Django application, create a new directory and initialize it with this project:
+To start creating your Django application, create a new directory and initialize it with a copy of this project:

 ```
 # Create a new directory for you project